-NEWS RELEASE: Governor releases more than $40 million for CIP projects across the statePosted on Aug 6, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Governor releases more than $40 million for CIP projects across the statePosted on Aug 6, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced the release of more than $40 million for the state’s capital improvements program (CIP) that will be administered by various state departments and agencies.

 “Building a Hawai‘i we are proud to call home requires us to maintain and improve state facilities.
 These priority projects are investments that will boost our economy and better serve Hawai‘i’s people.